Slip, Trip and Fall Injuries

 You should seek prompt medical attention for your injuries.
 Sometimes injuries take several hours or even a few days to become symptomatic.
 It is very important that you have your injuries - and their cause - documented by a medical doctor.Contact Us Now for a No-Obligation Case Evaluation

 Do you need a premise liability lawyer?
 Maybe not, but consulting with an experienced personal injury lawyer is usually a good idea.
-Our Seattle attorneys at Kraft Davies, PLLC are ready to help.
+Our Seattle attorneys at Kraft Davies Olsson PLLC are ready to help.
 We will give you a free case evaluation and discuss your specific options.